 docker-app-broker: Pushed to Pivotal Platform and registered as a broker.
 Image is not embedded, so this package type requires Docker registry access.

 cf create-buildpack.
 Runs as a one-time task rather than a long-running process.

 docker-bosh: Describes a collection of Docker images that embed in the tile and run on BOSH-managed VMs, not Pivotal Platform.

 bosh-release: A pre-existing BOSH release wrapped in a tile, to run on BOSH-managed VMs, not Pivotal Platform.
 Requires you to describe all jobs (long-running processes and errands).

 Packages typically contain a single process, but can include more than one, packaged to run in the same location.

 Where packaged processes run depends on their package type, as follows:

 cf pushto run processes in containers on a Diego Cell.

 bosh-releasepackages run their processes on VMs in the underlying BOSH layer.

-The service tile’s Resource Config pane lets the operator configure resources individually for each package.
-This pane also lets operators provision resources for VMs that handle one-time tasks, with the
+The service tile’s Resource Config pane allows the operator to configure resources individually for each package.
+This pane also allows operators to provision resources for VMs that handle one-time tasks, with the